• About

 Thank you so much Rebecca!
 I would love to join y'all!!
 I am heading over to the site now. 🙂 Thank you for sharing your story with me as well.
 I didn't inherit many recipe collections from my grandmother, so I'm constantly on the hunt for recipes that were like hers.
 It's great to have that little part of our childhood!

-Hey I'm Joanna!
-I enjoy helping the modern family, by creating meals that are easy to follow and that taste great. - Read about my modern family.
+I enjoy helping the modern family, by creating meals with everyday ingredients that everyone will enjoy.
+I'm here to share my tried-and-true recipes with you! - Read about my modern family.

 Footer

-• Privacy Policy
+Privacy Policy